-The Joro spider, the East Asian native insect, is a recently discovered creature.
+The Joro spider is an East Asian native arachnid that was recently discovered in the US.
 They are widespread in Taiwan, Korea, China, and Japan.
-It’s an invasive family of golden orb-webbed spiders that somehow made their way to Georgia back in 2014.
-Since then they’ve swarmed across Northern Georgia into western South Carolina.
+In the US, it is an invasive family of golden orb-webbed spiders that somehow made their way to Georgia back in 2014.
+Since then, they’ve swarmed across Northern Georgia into western South Carolina.
 It’s believed the Joro spider got here via a shipping container.

-Akin to a Banana spider, the palm-sized Joro spider is identifiable via its bright blue, red, and yellow colors.
-(But this coloring applies mostly to the female.)
+Akin to a Banana spider, the palm-sized Joro spider is identifiable via its bright blue, red, and yellow colors though this coloring applies mostly to the female.
 The Joro spider also has a unique webbing.
 While the typical spider web is a nice drab white, the Joro spider’s is typically gold.

 Let’s take a closer look at the Joro spider, including answering a question on many an arachnophobe’s minds, is a Joro spider bite poisonous, and what, if any, the symptoms are?

 Arachnophobes and a few non-arachnophobes might not like seeing a Joro dangling from their ceiling.
 The spider’s bright color schemes only highlight their size.
 Legs fully extended, these spiders are almost three inches across!
 That’s a noticeable difference from the average house spider, which measures somewhere between 3/16th to 5/16th of an inch.

 The Joro spider has a venom it uses to subdue prey, usually small bugs.
 But this substance isn’t venomous to the majority of creatures.
 The Joro will bite if threatened but the only real risk from the bite is if the attacked has an allergic reaction.
 The bite itself poses no danger to humans or even their household pets.
 The Joro’s mouthparts aren’t big enough to cause a reaction greater than the symptoms of a bee sting and require little treatment.